 The evening before Yom Kippur day, called Kol Nidre, commences at sundown.

-Sukkot or the "Feast of Tabernacles" recalls the momentous journey of the Jews from Egypt to the Promised Land, where they lived in tents and booths, or sukkot (plural of sukkah).
+Sukkot or the "Feast of Tabernacles" recalls the momentous journey of the Jews from Egypt to the Promised Land, when they lived in booths, or sukkot (plural of sukkah).
 During this week we decorate the sukkah with fresh fruit, flowers, and greenery, and enjoy many meals outdoors.
-From this biblical festival it is said that the American Pilgrims drew their inspiration for the American holiday of Thanksgiving.
+Weather permitting, some families sleep in their sukkah and each meal eaten there is to be celebrated.
+And in commemoration of the bounty of the Holy Land, we hold and shake four species of plants (arba minim), consisting of palm, myrtle, and willow (lulav ), together with citron (etrog ).

 The last day of the holiday is Simchat Torah, which literally means "Rejoicing in the Torah."
-This important holiday reviews for the Jews the great role which learning has played in Jewish life and marks the traditional pilgrimage to the ancient sacred Temple of Jerusalem.
+This important holiday reviews for the Jews the great role which learning has played in Jewish life and marks the traditional pilgrimage to the Temple of Jerusalem.
+This is a very joyous holiday with the Torah taking front and center of all celebrations.
+The end of the 5 books of Moses is read and immediately upon completion, we begin reading Genesis, to symbolize the unbroken cycle of readings.

-Chanukah, meaning "rededication," is the festival of lights which celebrates the Maccabean victory of twenty-one centuries ago in ancient Palestine, when brave Judah Maccabee and his small band of followers saved the Jewish nation from the Syrians.
+Chanukah, meaning "rededication," is the festival of lights that celebrates the Maccabees victory of twenty-one centuries ago in Jerusalem, when brave Judah Maccabee and his small band of followers saved the Jewish nation from the Syrians.
 For eight days each year, beginning on the 25th day of the Jewish month of Kislev, one additional candle on the Chanukkiah (Chanukah menorah), or eight-branched candelabra, is lit to recall the rededication of the Temple in Jerusalem.
-Originally, the little jug of oil found by the Maccabeans was thought to contain enough oil for only one day.
-Miraculously, the oil burned for eight days, hence, eight candles on the Menorah with one main candle, the Shammos, used for lighting each of the others.
-Games with a dreidel (top) are played, and children often receive Chanukah gelt (money) and gifts each night after the candles are kindled and blessed.
-Dairy dishes including latkas (potato pancakes - symbolizing cooking in the miracle oil) are eaten, often with sour cream or applesauce.
+Originally, the little jug of oil found by the Maccabees was thought to contain enough oil for only one day.
+Miraculously, the oil burned for eight days, hence, eight candles on the Menorah with one lead candle, the Shammos, used for lighting each of the others.
+Games with a dreidel (top) are played, and children often receive Chanukah gelt (money) and gifts each night after the candles are lit and blessed.
+Oil is a central focus of this holiday and fried foods of all types can be found in many Jewish homes.
 In Israel, jelly doughnuts called sufganiyot are eaten.
-Chanukah is a festival of freedom, and we delight in keeping alive a tradition which commemorates a successful struggle against tyranny.
+Chanukah is a festival of freedom, and we delight in keeping alive a tradition that commemorates a successful struggle against tyranny.